LIFE IN AUSTRALIA

 - Barramundi is a sought-after Australian fish variety, while Blue Cod comes from New Zealand.
 Beware of the imported lookalikes, Australasia’s seafood is fresher and from cleaner waters.

-Every ethnicity’s food seems to be available in Australia, from Lebanese doner kebabs (a takeaway), to made-to-order Thai, to honey chicken or beef & black bean at buffets and Chinese restaurants (see Chinatown).
+Every culture’s meals and food seem to be available in Australia, from Lebanese doner kebabs (a takeaway), to made-to-order Thai, to honey chicken or beef & black bean at buffets and Chinese restaurants (see Chinatown).
 For traditional Italian pasta/pizza, it’s a short bus trip to Norton Street, Leichhardt for the best around.
-Seafood restaurants are also popular around Manly and Bondi Beach, South Bank along the Brisbane river, you can also enjoy the nightlife at Fortitute Valley or shop at Queen street mall..
+Seafood restaurants are also popular around Manly and Bondi Beach, South Bank along the Brisbane river, you can also enjoy the nightlife at Fortitute Valley or shop at Queen street mall.

 Café food includes the trendy smashed avo’ (avocado pasted on artisan bread), eggs benedict (poached eggs atop toast with a creamy sauce), and hot coffee — freshly ground from local roasters is best.
 Chai latte is a whole different story to traditional Indian chai tea, consisting of frothed milk and sugar, but you can get ‘chai tea’ of a sort (Lipton style), sugar optional.